 By Dr. Paul Jerard, E-RYT 500, YACEP

-One role of a Yoga teacher is to observe students practicing their poses, and help them make corrections when needed.
+One role of a Yoga teacher is to observe students practicing their poses and help them make corrections when needed.
 The teacher must be able to quickly spot alignments that may cause injury, produce discomfort, or prevent the Yoga student from experiencing the pose’s intention.
-Yoga instructors should especially monitor students who are practicing standing postures, because there is a greater likelihood that students might fall or distribute their weight in such a way that could be dangerous.
+Yoga instructors should especially monitor students who are practicing any standing posture because there is a greater likelihood that students might fall or distribute their weight in such a way that could be dangerous.
 Below are some details that Yoga instructors should look for in standing postures.

 © Copyright – Aura Wellness Center – Publications Division